 Professional Development Workshops

 Our Career Resource Center team works hard to provide professional development workshops for students, but we know that the best professional development insights come from industry directly.
 We always welcome companies to come to campus to host professional development seminars for our students and alumni.
 We've had employers present workshops on topics such as resume writing, STAR interviewing, working with recruiters, navigating corporate culture and many other topics.
-We are always welcome to hearing new ideas.
+We are always open to hearing new ideas.

 Have an idea for a career-related workshop or event?